victorb/pincoop/readme.md

-## OpenIPFS
+## PinCoop

 DISCLAIMER: This project is in Beta stage and hugely unstable.
 Installation without docker is not guaranteed to succeed.
 Use at your own risk

 ### Introduction

-OpenIPFS is a set of API endpoints and WebUI for adding public daemons, retrieve a list of all of them and to add hashes to be pinned on those public daemons.
+PinCoop is a set of API endpoints and WebUI for adding public daemons, retrieve a list of all of them and to add hashes to be pinned on those public daemons.

 ### Goal